Skip Ribbon Commands

 Project overview

-Metro Vancouver is responsible for waste reduction, recycling planning, and the operation of multiple solid waste facilities in the region.
+Metro Vancouver is responsible for waste reduction and recycling planning, and operating a series of solid waste facilities in the region.

 View the Integrated Solid Waste and Resource Management Plan (2011)